guusj/books/Warbreaker_BrandonSanderson.md

 “Lemex,” she said.
 “Your contacts.
 You have to give them to me!”
 “I’ve done something bad, Princess.”
 She froze.
 “Breath, Princess,” he said.
 “I inherited it from my predecessor, and I’ve bought more.
-A lot more. . . .”
+A lot more . . .”
 _God of Colors . . ._ Vivenna thought with a sick feeling in her stomach.
 “I know it was wrong,” Lemex whispered.
 “But . . .
 I felt so powerful.
 I could make the very dust of the earth obey my command.
 It was for the good of Idris!
 Men with Breath are respected here in Hallandren.
 I could get into parties where I normally would have been excluded.
-I could go to the Court of Gods when I wished and hear the court assembly.
+I could go to the Court of Gods when I wished and hear the Court Assembly.
 The Breath extended my life, made me spry despite my age.
 I . . .”
 He blinked, eyes unfocusing.
 “Oh, Austre,” he whispered.
 “I’ve damned myself.
 I’ve gained notoriety through abusing the souls of others.
 And now I’m dying.”
 “Lemex!”
 Vivenna said.
 “Don’t think about that now.
 Names!
 I need names and passcodes.
 Don’t leave me alone!”